top of page

 Sailing the Pirate Round on behalf of English Heritage we visited several different ports of call, including Whitby [Abbey}, Dover [Castle], the Isle of Wight [Carisbrooke Castle], Falmouth [Pendennis Castle] and Scarborough [Castle].

-Most of the recipes we prepared and offered visitors the chance to sample have been published in earlier Blog entries, namely 'A Banquet Fit for Pirates' and 'Pirates of Pendennis'.
-But for 'Sailing the Pirate Round' we decided to add a couple of extra vegetarian options and a couple of sweet treats.
-The first of those is a simple recipe for home grown marrow:
+Most of the recipes we prepared and offered visitors the chance to sample have been published in earlier Blog entries, namely "A Banquet Fit for Pirates" and "Pirates of Pendennis".
+But for "Sailing the Pirate Round" we decided to add some vegetarian options and some desserts known in the period.
+The latter, however, would hardly be typical fare for sailors on Royal Navy, merchant or pirate vessels of the 18th-century, but were offered to visitors as a sweet treat.

 The next addition was for pickled mushrooms which, as for many pickles, may be eaten by themselves or to garnish other dishes.